Editor’s Note: This post has been updated with new links and refreshed content.

 Lookalike (3%) With Lookalike (1&2%) excluded

-So, naturally I went in and created ad sets that followed the image above.
+Naturally, I went in and created ad sets that followed the image above.

-Being optimized for mobile is especially important when you’re pushing an ecommerce product as Facebook can drive a ton of high quality traffic to your page, but it’s then up to you to convert the user once they’re there.
+Being optimized for mobile is especially important when you’re pushing an eCommerce product.
+Social platforms like Facebook can drive a ton of high quality mobile traffic to your page, but it’s up to you to convert the user once they’re there.

-Thus, completed my Monday workday.
-I proceeded to go home, workout, eat, and binge watch my new favorite show…Frontier (must watch!).
+Thus completed my Monday workday.
+I proceeded to go home, work out, eat, and binge-watched my new favorite show — Frontier (a must watch!).

-Another Morning – Tuesday was quite the busy day for me.
-Starting at 9:30 a.m., I had a meeting with a client to discuss another way that they could generate leads.
+Tuesday was quite a busy day for me.
+I started with a 9:30 a.m. client meeting to discuss another way that they could generate leads.

-A quick note about ABM, if you’re intrigued, it typically works best for companies who are targeting enterprise (1,000+ employees) level companies.
+A quick note about ABM if you’re intrigued: it typically works best for companies who are targeting enterprise (1,000+ employees) level companies.

 If you want to know more about ABM, and some of the strategies and tools that I use to make this effective, please comment at the end of this post and I’ll write another blog dedicated to ABM.
 It would be too much for this post and not our focus for today.